 Louisiana Spirits, makers of Bayou Rum, ranks among the top distilleries in Louisiana.
 Buoyed by the success of its Bayou Silver, Bayou Spiced, Bayou Select and the unique Bayou Satsuma rums (flavored with the sweet citrus fruit, nicknamed the “Mandarin orange of the South”), Bayou Rum makes spirits that represent Louisiana’s culture.
 Tour the distilling facility in Lacassine, just a few miles outside of Lake Charles, to learn about the rum-making process and pick up some souvenirs to take home.

 Many towns have historic districts.
 Few have their own distinct architectural style.
 Such is the case in Lake Charles, where you’ll find the Charpentier Historic District.
 Around the turn of the century, mixed-style buildings recalling the region’s ties to the lumber industry began popping up.
 Carpenter-architects built distinctive additions to homes that included gingerbread accents, turrets, towers and leaded glass.
 More than 40 blocks make up the Charpentier Historic District.
-Visit the Lake Charles CVB’s office or go to visitlakecharles.org for a free map of the neighborhood.
+Visit the Lake Charles CVB’s office, download the app or go to visitlakecharles.org for a free map of the neighborhood.

 Lake Charles is nicknamed the Festival Capital of Louisiana, and for good reason: big events are held here throughout the year.
 More than 75 fests are on the calendar annually.
 Most notable among them are Mardi Gras, the Louisiana Pirate Festival, the Black Heritage Festival, the Cajun French Music & Food Festival and the Fur & Wildlife Festival (where attendees can see unique events including the trap-setting and oyster-shucking competitions).